FlorianBr/3D-Parts/README.md

 A collection of 3D printed parts I designed:

 - Profile30x30.Drill: A small assistance for drilling holes into 30mm aluminum profiles
+- MoM.Inlay: Boxes for Mansions of Madness (Villen des Wahnsinns)